sybrew/the-seo-framework/readme.txt

 TODO test image type support and warn users about Facebook not supporting webp (etc.)?

-TODO remove jQuery dependencies in UI?

-TODO regression(?)
-The image placeholder is no longer considered of the featured image in WP 6.6 Gutenberg.
-	-> It does update on Save.
-	-> Also affects Classic Editor, but perhaps we never implemented something like this.

 TODO validate the URL field before showing an image preview?

-TODO when the "site title" is removed, the "Protected:" or "Private:" prefixes are no longer trimmed on overflow.

 TODO when zooming in on iOS, the touch registration no longer aligns with the tooltip arrow.
 	-> This will probably involve some annoying relative offset vs screen width maths.

+Punt:
+- remove jQuery dependencies in UI?
+- The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.
+	-> It does update on Save.
+	-> Also affects Classic Editor, but perhaps we never implemented something like this.

 ### 5.0.7